apache/activemq-artemis/docs/user-manual/en/architecture.md

 server side XML configuration and don't require a JMS management API on the server side then you can disable this service.

-The stand-alone server configuration uses JBoss Microcontainer to instantiate and enforce dependencies between the components.
-JBoss Microcontainer is a very lightweight POJO bootstrapper.
+The stand-alone server configuration uses [Airline](https://github.com/airlift/airline) for bootstrapping the Broker.

 The stand-alone server architecture is shown in figure 3.3 below: